-- Applicants who do not have a Spanish major but have a liberal arts and science major (or interdisciplinary liberal arts or science concentration) or at least 30 credits may take a Spanish literature exam designed and administered by the Department of Romance Languages.
-Candidates must achieve a passing score on the Department’s test of Spanish literature, which will be graded by the Department
+- Applicants who do not have a Spanish major but have a liberal arts and science major (or interdisciplinary liberal arts or science concentration) of at least 30 credits may take a Spanish literature exam designed and administered by the Department of Romance Languages.
+Candidates must achieve a passing score on the Department’s test of Spanish literature, which will be graded by the Department.

 - Two letters of recommendation

 - An official Graduate Record Examination (GRE) score report (Optional for Fall 2022 applicants)